 Now things are getting into the delicious realm!

 Actually, I discovered Cayucos when I heard two kids, in Morro Bay, talking about their favorite brown butter sea salt cookies.
-They were describing with awesome detail the taste of the cookies.
+They were describing in awesome detail the taste of the cookies.
 The day after that, while driving on CA-1, I saw a sign stating “Welcome to Cayucos, Home of the Brown Butter Cookie Company.”
 I told my husband, “Take that exit right now!”

 The Brown Butter Cookie Company is a local, small business started by two sisters.
 All the products offered are made in town.